• Skip to primary navigation

 Note1: This solely depends on the size you like for your biscotti to be.

 The original post was double this recipe but I decided to half the recipe this time.
-If you would like to make a big batch, just double EVERYTHING in the ingredients list including the baking powder.
+If you would like to make a big batch, just double everything in the ingredients list including the baking powder.

 Please check the nutrition disclaimer policy.